Mustard seed futures fall on weak spot cues

 Magazine Archives

-New Delhi, May 27 (PTI) Mustard seed prices fell 0.2 per cent to Rs 3,967 per quintal in futures trade Monday as speculators were indulged in trimming positions on low demand.
-On the National Commodity and Derivatives Exchange, mustard seed for July contracts declined by Rs 8, or 0.2 per cent, to Rs 3,967 per quintal, having an open interest of 4,4430 lots.
-Mustard seed for August contracts was also trading down by Rs 21, or 0.52 per cent, to Rs 4,006 per quintal in an open interest of 1,310 lots.
-Marketmen attributed the persistent weakness in the prices to cutting down of positions by participants amid weak trend at the spot market.
-PTI ADI SHWSHW
+New Delhi, May 21 (PTI) Mustard seed prices fell by Rs 4 to Rs 3,940 per quintal in futures trade Tuesday after participants off-loaded their positions to book profits.
+Marketmen said trimming of positions by traders to log in gains at current levels, mainly dragged down mustard seed prices in futures trade, On the National Commodity and Derivative Exchange, mustard seed for July contracts eased by Rs 4, or 0.1 per cent, to Rs 3,940 per quintal, in an open interest of 5,610 lots.
+Mustard seed for delivery in August contracts also shed by Rs 12, or 0.3 per cent, to Rs 3,971 per quintal, with an open interest of 10 lots.
+PTI ADI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today